addiscent/vagrant-ruby-rails/README.md

 ##### Port Mapping

-The _Rails_ _WEBrick_ server port default number is 3000.
+The _Rails_ server port default number is 3000.
 The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3030.
 The choice of port number 3030 is arbitrary.
 If you wish to change this port mapping to a _host_ number port which better suits your needs, you can do so by editing the _Vagrantfile_.
 For more information, see the _Vagrant_ documentation about the _config.vm.network_ directive.

 ##### Memory (RAM) Usage